ch-braun/hackathon-kong-go/README.md

 # Hackathon "Kong Go"

 A template repository to develop Kong plugins based on Go.
+Not to be confused with the country of Congo 😉.

 ## Pre-requisites
 * Docker